 Gingerbread Rolls with Eggnog Glaze take the classic cinnamon roll and give it a holiday spin.
-With the zing of ginger and sweet eggnog flavor, these rolls make the perfect Christmas breakfast.
+With the zing of ginger and sweet eggnog flavor, these buns make the perfect Christmas breakfast.

-(This recipe for Gingerbread Rolls with Eggnog Glaze was originally posted in December 2011, but has been updated with new photos and content.)
+(This recipe for Gingerbread Rolls with Eggnog Glaze was originally published in December 2011, but has been updated with new photos.)

-I think cinnamon rolls have a reputation for being really difficult and complicated.
+In any event, I think cinnamon rolls/buns have a reputation for being really difficult and complicated.
 A lot of baked goods made with yeast do.
 But they’re actually quite easy.
 You just need to account for some rising time and have a little bit of space to roll out the dough.
-If you don’t have enough counter space, you can it into two portions and roll it out in two separate batches.
+If you don’t have enough counter space, you can the dough into two portions and roll it out in two separate batches.

-To be fair, these aren’t actually cinnamon rolls… there’s no cinnamon involved!
+Like I said, these aren’t actually cinnamon rolls… because there’s no cinnamon involved!
 I stuck to ginger and sugar for a more festive flavor with these gingerbread rolls.
-They’re not really true gingerbread without the molasses, but they’re packed with sweetness and ginger flavor and perfect for a Christmas breakfast.
+I guess they’re not really true gingerbread without the molasses, but they’re packed with sweetness and ginger flavor and perfect for a Christmas breakfast.

 They’ll certainly get your family and/or friends out of bed if you strategically put them in the oven first thing in the morning.
 Probably if you have small children, you don’t have any problems getting them out of bed first thing on Christmas morning, so maybe you can use these as a ploy to keep them tucked away longer, telling them, “don’t get out of bed until you smell the gingerbread rolls!”